Harry Reyes Nieva About CV Projects Publications Presentations Teaching News

-I am currently a PhD Candidate at Columbia University where I am advised by Prof. Noémie Elhadad, Chair of the Department of Biomedical Informatics (DBMI).
+I am currently a PhD Candidate at Columbia University where I am advised by Prof. Noémie Elhadad, Chair of the Department of Biomedical Informatics.
 For most of my PhD, I was also a Visiting Postgraduate Research Fellow at Harvard Medical School.
-My long-term goal is to pursue a career in academia as a professor.
+My long-term goal is to pursue a career in academia as a professor and advance health equity science.
 Building on two decades of domestic and international experience in clinical research and public health informatics, my research focuses on human-centered artificial intelligence (AI) and development of systematic, scalable data-driven approaches to promote health equity.
 My work usually examines and applies methods such as machine learning, natural language processing, and spatiotemporal analysis in addition to traditional biostatistics and epidemiology.

 My scholarship is informed by a longstanding commitment to justice, ethics, diversity, and inclusion (JEDI).
-This is largely demonstrated by many years of service on JEDI-oriented research studies, committees, and working groups; capacity-building efforts devoted to resource-limited settings and marginalized communities; and voluntary civil service.
+This is largely demonstrated by many years of service on JEDI-oriented research studies and working groups, capacity-building efforts devoted to resource-limited settings and marginalized communities, and voluntary civil service.
 Among these experiences, perhaps one of the more formative was my three-year term appointment as a Commissioner of Human Rights for the city of Cambridge, Massachusetts.
 During that time, I presided over hearings and facilitated conciliations regarding complaints of discrimination against protected classes related to housing, employment, education, and public accommodation.
-I also engaged the Massachusetts State Legislature on important policies such as pay equity, protections relative to domestic violence, and anti-discrimination legislation for sexual and gender minority populations (e.g., people who identify as lesbian, gay, bisexual, transgender, or queer).
+While Vice Chair of the Commission, I also led efforts to engage the Massachusetts State Legislature on issues of digital and pay equity, protections related to domestic violence, and anti-discrimination legislation for sexual and gender minority populations.

 Scientific Contributions